The Real Estate Investment Structure Taxation Review: Netherlands

 In general, interest payments on loans and other debts of the taxpayer are deductible as regular business expenses; however, Dutch case law and particular provisions of the Corporate Income Tax Act may prevent the interest deduction.

-As of 1 January 2019, the Netherlands has implemented the Anti-Tax Avoidance Directive (ATAD) in its domestic law.
-As a result, the Netherlands introduced an earnings stripping rule, which may have a significant impact for real estate investors.
+As of 1 January 2019, the Netherlands has implemented the Anti Tax Avoidance Directive (ATAD I) in its domestic law.
+As a result, the Netherlands introduced an earnings stripping rule, which might have a significant impact for real estate investors.
 The earnings stripping rule is a measure that limits the deductibility of excess interest expenses.

-Further to the earnings stripping rule, net borrowing costs (i.e., the surplus of interest expenses over interest revenues) are not deductible to the extent that they exceed whichever is the higher of 30 per cent of the taxpayer's earnings before interest, tax, depreciation and amortisation (EBITDA) or €1 million.
+Based on the earnings stripping rule, net borrowing costs (i.e., the surplus of interest expenses over interest revenues) are not deductible to the extent that they exceed whichever is the higher of 20 per cent of the taxpayer's earnings before interest, taxes, depreciation and amortisation or €1 million (2022).

 Dividend withholding tax

-The dividend withholding tax rate is 15 per cent, unless the domestic dividend withholding tax exemption applies or the rate is reduced under an applicable double tax treaty.
+The dividend withholding tax rate is 15 per cent (2022), unless the domestic dividend withholding tax exemption applies or the rate is reduced under an applicable double tax treaty.

 The domestic withholding tax exemption applies if the recipient is a corporate taxpayer with a minimum shareholding of 5 per cent in the nominal paid-up capital of the Dutch company (e.g., a BV or an NV) and the recipient is either: